-Article 4: Principle of non-authorisation
+Article 4 Principle excluding prior authorisation

-The purpose of this article is to give effect to the principle of freedom to provide services by facilitating access to the supply of services on the Internet.
-Thus, it establishes a sort of "right to a site" which can be exercised by any operator, company or self-employed person deciding to use the Internet to provide a service.
+The purpose of this Article is to give effect to the principle of freedom to provide services by facilitating access to the supply of services on the internet.
+Thus, it establishes a sort of "right to a site" which can be exercised by any operator, company or self-employed person deciding to use the internet to provide a service.